Dawn Erb

 Dawn K. Erb is an American physicist.
 She is an associate professor in the department of physics at the University of Wisconsin–Milwaukee.
+Erb's focus is primarily in astrophysics concentrating on the formation and development of galaxies.
+Her papers focus on various properties of galaxies, including kinematics, chemical transformation, and development of the intergalactic medium using red shift, bringing insight to how these large interstellar clusters develop.

 Early life and education

 Erb completed her PhD in astrophysics from the California Institute of Technology in 2005 and accepted a postdoctoral fellowship at the Center for Astrophysics | Harvard & Smithsonian.

 Career

 In 2010, Erb joined the department of physics at the University of Wisconsin–Milwaukee as an associate professor and became a visiting assistant professor at the University of Wisconsin–Madison.
 While working in this role, she received an National Science Foundation Early Career Development Award worth $800,000 to conduct research on galaxy formation and evolution in the early universe.

 Erb subsequently published Feedback in low-mass galaxies in the early Universe which concluded that low-mass galaxies were vitally important to gain a better understanding of the universe's reionization.
 In 2018, her research was recognized by the National Academy of Sciences as she was selected as a Kavli Fellow by the National Academy of Science Frontiers of Science Program.
 Likewise, she led research at the W. M. Keck Observatory in Hawaii to examine a particular ultraviolet wavelength of light that illuminates a gaseous halo surrounding Q2343-BX418.

 During the COVID-19 pandemic, Erb was ranked in the top 2% of scientists around the world and named Research Mentor of the Year.